-The number of submitted complaints has decreased this quarter on last quarter to 5,147, however the number of complainants increased to 439.
-We are acutely aware of the impact of increased sensitivity to aircraft noise brought on by the long periods of empty skies during the pandemic, the impact of the increased use of the Northern Runway this summer and the sudden increase in utilisation of night movement quota.
-However, we have done and will continue to do our utmost to keep our communities informed of operations at the airport, including providing detailed responses to any complaints in line with our complaints handling policy.
+The number of submitted complaints and complainants have both decreased this quarter versus last quarter to 2,014 and 110 respectively.
+GAL is acutely aware of the impact of increased sensitivity this year to aircraft noise catalysed by the long periods of empty skies during the pandemic.
+Through the ongoing work plan of the Noise Management Board, Gatwick Airport is committed to bringing actionable change to mitigate the impact of operations on local communities.
+Furthermore we will continue to do our utmost to keep our communities informed of operations at the airport, including providing detailed responses to any complaints in line with our complaints handling policy.

 If you would like to know more about aircraft operations and noise, make a complaint about aircraft noise, or learn about the airspace around Gatwick, I would invite you to visit our website.
 I would also encourage you to visit our upgraded "Insightful" pages which now provide more precise overflight information tailored to your location.
 We have also added more material explaining aircraft noise, how we measure it and how it has changed in the past.
-As before, you find these pages under "Noise Explained".
+As before, you can find these pages under "Noise Explained".